 3. Timing & Lighting Know-How

-4. Prepared for the Elements
+4. Prepared for ALLLL the Elements

-Glacier can be unpredictable.
+Glacier can be so unpredictable!
 One minute it’s sunny and warm; the next, it’s raining or snowing.
 As an experienced Glacier National Park elopement photographer, I come prepared for all types of weather and know how to keep sessions fun, relaxed, and safe, no matter what the day brings.
 I’ll also have a plan B (and C) in my back pocket for any curveball that the park throws at us!

 5. Local Vendor Connections